godotengine/godot-docs/tutorials/matrices_and_transforms.rst

     # No matter what A is, B will be identity
     B = A.affine_inverse() * A

-Multiplication by Identity
+Multiplication by identity
 --------------------------

 Multiplying a matrix by identity, will result in the unchanged matrix:

 ::

-    h1.
-B will be equal to A
+    # B will be equal to A
     B = A * Matrix32()

 Matrix tips